 Complications

 Divorce law and procedure is quite complex.
 Although we have tried to summarise much of the basics here, it is recommended that you seek experienced and qualified help in obtaining your divorce.
 As you search the web for help and information about divorces, you may well come across some sites offering you a quickie and seemingly cheapie solutions to your problem.
-These may include ‘divorce packs‘ for as little as £20, or £40, or £49, managed divorces for £69 etc etc. Bear in mind that these cheapie divorce sites are not lawyers and they can not represent you at any court.
+These may include ‘divorce packs’ for as little as £200, or managed divorces for £399 etc etc. Bear in mind that these cheapie divorce sites are not lawyers and they cannot represent you at any court.
 These websites only deal with the most basic types of divorce work.
-Always bear in mind though that divorce is a complex legal procedure requiring precision in drafting, experience of the manner in which courts view divorce petitions and specialisation.
-Unless you know what you are doing, a ‘divorce pack‘ can end up costing you thousands and, much more effort and money than using a qualified and experienced solicitor.